After having three babies back to back, breastfeeding was always challenging the first few weeks, but it also always got easier eventually.

 I fought it a bit with my first baby, I wanted to have breaks to have dinner or do things.

 By the second time around I realized I had to just go with it and it was so much easier.
 By the third baby I rolled through it and while it was not always fun I knew it was typical.

 I truly believe that breastfeeding is one of the best and easiest ways to make it through this rough, fussy, witching hour period of your baby's life.

-By three months things are looking much better and easier.
+By the time your baby is three months things are looking much better and easier.
 You are usually getting more sleep and breastfeeding is becoming more predictable.
-I will be writing more about breastfeeding after the three, six, and one year mark in the future but just know it does get much easier.
+I also have articles about breastfeeding at other stages so check them out here!